 The R is last, and stands for Rearrange, asking you to come up with a way to move things around for greater efficiency.

-There are lots of other brainstorming games out there that can help you get out of your old way of thinking and into a more creative headspace.
+There are lots of other brainstorming games online that can help you get out of your old way of thinking and into a more creative headspace.
 They can be a real help for almost every brainstorming group.
 If you have a problem, you need new ideas.
 That's why brainstorming games can be such a big help.

 Quality Assurance Solutions